onnx/onnx/docs/IR.md

 Name|Type|Description
 |---|---|---|
-name|String|The name of the value/parameter.
+name|string|The name of the value/parameter.
-type|Type|The type of the value. doc_string|String|A human-readable documentation for this value.
+type|Type|The type of the value. doc_string|string|A human-readable documentation for this value.
 Markdown is allowed.

 Each graph MUST specify a name and a domain.
 Domains MUST be specified using reverse domain names as organization identifiers, the same convention that is used for naming Java packages.